Off-the-Beaten Path Amalfi Coast

 I had to narrow it down.

-Being a coastal Florida girl at the time, I decided on Mediterranean views.
-And then it was between Cinque Terre and the Amalfi Coast.
-It was tough, but I chose the latter.
+Being a coastal Florida girl at the time, I decided on Mediterranean views and was torn between Cinque Terre and the Amalfi Coast.
+It was a tough call, but I chose the latter.
 I suppose I’d seen enough Amalfi Coast photos on Instagram and in T+L articles to convince me I’d regret not visiting Amalfi.

 The next step was deciding what do on the Amalfi Coast.